grafana/grafana/docs/sources/panels/visualizations/stat-panel.md

 > Only available in Grafana 7.1+

+By default, the Stat panel displays:
-By default the stat will just value for a single series or field and both value and name for multiple series or fields.
-You can use the Text mode option to control what text the panel is to render.
-If the value is not that important, only name & color is, change the `Text mode` to **Name**.
-The value will still be used to determine color and is available via a tooltip.
+- Just the value for a single series or field.
+- Both the value and name for multiple series or fields.

+You can use the Text mode option to control what text the panel renders.
+If the value is not important, only name and color is, then change the `Text mode` to **Name**.
+The value will still be used to determine color and is displayed om a tooltip.

 Example screenshot: